iicsydney601/bluemix-db2-cli-mate/README.md

 ### Export and Import Table scripts ###

-Sript Name: export_table.rb
+Script Name: export_table.rb
-Purpose: export a table in all supported format (ixf or del).
+Purpose: export a table in supported format (ixf or del).
 Output file: the name of exported table with export format as extension
 syntax:   `$   export_table.rb [db_name] schema_name table_Name export_format`
 Example 1:  `$ export_table.rb BX country ixf`  (single db instance bound to the app)
-Output file name is `country.ixf`
+Output file name is `country.ixf` in the current directory
 Example 2:  `$ export_table.rb SQLDB_002 BX CITY del` (multi db instances bound to the app)
-Output file name is `CITY.del`
+Output file name is `CITY.del` in the current directory

-Sript Name: import_table.rb
+Script Name: import_table.rb
-Purpose: import a table in all supported format (ixf or del) and all supported import mode
+Purpose: import a table in supported formats (ixf or del) with all supported import mode
 syntax:   `$   import_table.rb [db_name] schema_name table_file_name [import_mode]`
 Supported Import mode are: `1=insert(default), 2=insert_update, 3=replace, 4=replace_create (ixf only), 5=create (ixf only)`
-Example 1:  `$ import_table.rb BX country.ixf`(single db instance bound to the app and default insert mode)
+Example 1:  `$ import_table.rb BX country.ixf`(single db instance bound to the app with default insert mode)
-Example 2:  `$  import_table.rb SQLDB_002 BX country.ixf 2` (multi db instances bound to the app and insert_update mode)
+Example 2:  `$  import_table.rb SQLDB_002 BX country.ixf 2` (multi db instances bound to the app with insert_update mode)

 ### Backup and Restore Database scripts ###
-Unfortunately,  we are not able to run **db2 backup** or **db2 restore** utility with db2climate.
+Unfortunately,  we are not able to run the built-in **db2 backup** or **db2 restore** utility with db2climate.
 This is because the default user does not have enough authority to perform backup and restore as the `db2 get authorization` command tells all.

     vcap@182b9k5hdli:~$ db2 get authorizations